Blog

 • Occupancy Rate calculates the percentage of available office space employees use.
 It is calculated by dividing the number of occupied workspaces by the total number of available workspaces.

-• Desk Utilization – determine how frequently individual workstations are occupied.
+• Desk Utilisation – determine how frequently individual workstations are occupied.
 It is calculated by dividing the total number of hours each workstation is occupied by the number of available hours during a given period.

 • Footfall Traffic – the number of people entering or exiting a specific area, such as a lobby or entrance.
 It can help to determine peak hours and identify areas that may need more or less space.